-Slain woman's Fitbit helps solve her killing, police say
+The murder suspect denies it.
+The victim's Fitbit tells another story, police say

 When police interviewed Navarra's mother and Aiello, her stepfather, they said Navarra lived alone and that Aiello had last visited her on September 8, when he'd made pizza, then delivered it to her in a roughly 15-minute visit around 3 p.m., the affidavit reads.

+Aiello also said he saw Navarra and an unknown passenger in a car later that day, passing by his home, police said.

-How police used a Fitbit to link the visit and the killing
+How police say they used Fitbit to link the visit and the killing

-Trying to corroborate the visit, police found surveillance video in the neighborhood that showed a car parked in Navarra's driveway from 3:12 p.m. to at least 3:33 p.m. on September 8, the affidavit says.
+Trying to corroborate Aiello's visit to Navarra's home, police found surveillance video in the neighborhood that showed a car parked in Navarra's driveway from 3:12 p.m. to at least 3:33 p.m. on September 8, the affidavit says.
 The video recorded only intermittently, and shows the car was gone by 3:35 p.m.

 The car, they learned, belonged to Navarra's mother, who told investigators that Aiello would have been driving it that day.